rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The product-name; quorum queue is a modern queue type, which implements a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).
+The RabbitMQ quorum queue is a modern queue type, which implements a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).

 Quorum queues are designed to be safer and provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.